 A mortgage calculator can help you get a realistic idea of the type of home you can afford.
 The Rocket Mortgage calculator estimate shows principal and interest and has the option to include estimated property tax and homeowners insurance costs, based on your zip code.

 Find out how much you can afford.

 Your approval amount will give you an idea of the closing costs you’ll pay.

 Get Accurate, Real-Time Rates With Rocket Mortgage®

 Want a more exact idea of how much home you can afford?
-Getting preapproved for a loan with Rocket Mortgage® tells you exactly how much of a loan you can qualify for.
-During the preapproval process, the team of Home Loan Experts at Rocket Mortgage® will verify your income and assets to give you the most accurate idea of how much you can expect to pay each month, as well as your interest rate.
-Getting preapproved is quick and easy and you can even apply online from the comfort of your home.
+Getting approved for a loan with Rocket Mortgage tells you exactly how much of a loan you can qualify for.
+During the preapproval process, the team of Home Loan Experts at Rocket Mortgage will verify your income and assets to give you the most accurate idea of how much you can expect to pay each month, plus the interest rate you’ll qualify for.
+Getting preapproved is quick and easy – you can even apply online from the comfort of your home.

 Home Buying - 5-minute read